 There is another option for anyone wishing to install Microsoft Office on their Linux computer.
 This isn’t as easy as the others, however, unless you’re already running a Windows virtual machine.

 In this case, all you need to do is boot your virtual machine, sign into Windows, and install Microsoft Office.
-This will prove particularly useful if you have an Office 365 subscription, as this cannot be installed on Linux.
-(This is because the software automatically defaults to Office 2016.
-At the time of writing Office 2016 is not compatible with PlayOnLinux/Wine or CrossOver).
+This will prove particularly useful if you wish to install Office 365, as this cannot be installed on Linux.